developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 To add an admin or manager user account:

+1. Login to the web portal as an administrator
-1. From the web portal, tap **Manage Users** in the left menu.
+2. In the web portal, tap **Manage Users** in the left menu.
-2. Select the role of the new user: Admin or Manager
+3. Select the role of the new user: Admin or Manager
-3. Enter the information prompted, including the email and password based on the following guidelines:
+4. Enter the information prompted, including the email and password based on the following guidelines:
     * **Login ID guidelines:**
         * Must be a valid email
         * Maximum length: 255 characters